bevyengine/rfcs/rfcs/77-dev-tools-abstraction.md

 However, since its inception, it has been plagued by debate over "what is a dev tool?" and every **tool** within both Bevy and its ecosystem follows its own ad hoc conventions about how it might be enabled and configured.

+This is frustrating to navigate as an end user: every tool has its own way to configure it, with no rhyme, reason or way to set the same property to the same value across tools.
-This is frustrating to navigate as an end user, but more critically, makes the creation of **toolboxes**, interfaces designed to collect multiple dev tools in a single place (such as a Quake-style dev console) needlessly painful, requiring manual glue work for every new tool that's added to it.
+It also makes the creation of **toolboxes**, interfaces designed to collect multiple dev tools in a single place (such as a Quake-style dev console) needlessly painful, requiring manual glue work for every new tool that's added to it.

 In some cases, tools can actively interfere with the function of other tools.